Chicago inmates can order fancy Italian pizza made in jail

 The pizza also might be the best food some of the desperately poor inmates have ever eaten.

-“How many of them even get to go to a decent restaurant?” asked Ron Gidiwtz, a prominent Republican fundraiser who donated money to buy the oven and raised the rest.
+“How many of them even get to go to a decent restaurant?” asked Ron Gidwitz, a prominent Republican fundraiser who donated money to buy the oven and raised the rest.

 When the inmates bring the pizzas to the cells, the effect, inmates say, is immediate.